 The 2007 Census of Agriculture (USDA 2009) notes that 714 farmers raised 11,188 ostriches and marketed about 5,697.
 This is a dramatic decrease from 2002, when 1,643 farmers raised 20,560 ostriches.
 The 2007 Census also notes that 3,621 emu producers sold 6,540 birds, which is also a large decline from 2002.
 Texas, followed by California and Kansas, are the top three states in ostrich production.
 Texas is also number one in the production of emus, followed by Alabama and California.
 Ostrich and emu are also raised in other countries including South Africa, Australia, Canada, China, France, Korea and the United Kingdom.
-August 2011 ...
-More
+August 2011.
+More on ostrich and emu...

 - American Emu Association - Membership-based organization for the development and promotion of the industry.
 Provides several online libraries of information of interest to the emu farmer.

 - American Ostrich Association - Membership organization that provides information about the industry and promotes products..